Moeinich/mMain/README.md

 **You really shouldnt run this**

 **Progressive:**
-- [ ] Do a proper timer to switch between tasks
+- [X] Do a proper timer to switch between tasks
-- [ ] Make skills work with skill switching.
+- [-] Make skills work with skill switching.

 **Woodcutting:**
 - [X] Normal trees: 1-15